Lombard Street (Portland, Oregon): History

 Lombard Street holds several different historical names because of North Portland's history as a series of smaller communities that were annexed by Portland.
 In Kenton and Albina, it was named Pippin Street.
 In Portsmouth, it was named Dawson Street.
 As the main street of St. Johns' commercial core, it was named Jersey Street.

-Historically, Lombard Street was home to a large segment of streetcar line 474, which ran from Albina to St. Johns between 1888 and 1937.
+Historically, Lombard Street was home to a large segment of the "St. Johns" streetcar line, which ran from Albina to St. Johns between 1889 and 1937.
 The Kenton Stockyard line also traveled up a portion of Lombard between 1909 and 1928.

 Rail still exists under the asphalt in some parts of the street, including some slated for removal by the Portland Bureau of Transportation in plans for the N Lombard Main Street renewal project.
+In July 2020, the Portland City Council passed an ordinance to rename a section of Northeast Killingsworth Street to Northeast Lombard Street, which would be extended to provide a consistent name across the northeast of the city.
+The new terminus of Lombard Street is at Sandy Boulevard near Interstate 205.

 Events

 The St. Johns Parade has been held annually for over 50 years, and uses Lombard between N Burr Avenue and Downtown St. Johns as the main part of its route.